 Changing your tuning on a daily or near-daily basis can be bad for your guitar’s tuning pegs and nut over time.
 It’s possible for tuning pegs to get worn out, and the nut slots can start to wear down, too.

 Kind of.
 When you tune down, you’re lessening the tension on the strings.
 That makes them vibrate more, so they’re more likely to hit the fretboard and cause buzzing issues.
 Thicker strings have a smaller vibration and exert more tension on the neck than thin strings.
 So if you use a heavier gauge, you’re less likely to get fret buzz.
 And if you still need to adjust your guitar’s action, it likely won’t be by much.

 No, the fingering patterns for drop A tuning aren’t the same as they are in standard tuning.
 However, they’re the same as they are in drop D tuning.

 However, if you’re playing power chords using only the thickest three strings, the fingerings are the same between a 7-string and 6-string as long as both are tuned to drop A.

 Drop A tuning has two main advantages when it comes to heavier genres of music.
 Since it’s lower, it delivers a rumbling, bass-like tone.
 It also makes it possible to play power chords with only one finger.
 Since plenty of rock and metal songs have a relatively high bpm, this simplified chord shape is ideal for rhythm guitarists.

-Alternate tunings are one of the best ways to add some life and variety into your playing.
-And while A lot of 7 string songs use this tuning, you can play it on a 6 string guitar, too.
-If you’reready to make your power chords even more powerful than before, try drop A!
+Alternate tunings are one of the best ways to add some life and variety to your playing.
+And, while a lot of 7-string songs use this tuning, you can play it on a 6-string guitar, too.
+If you’re ready to make your power chords even more powerful than before, try drop-A!